rbturnbull/hespi/README.rst

 The first time it runs, it will download the required model weights from the internet.

 It is recommended that you also install `Tesseract <https://tesseract-ocr.github.io/tessdoc/Home.html>`_ so that this can be used in the text recognition part of the pipeline.

+To install the development version, see the `documentation for contributing <https://rbturnbull.github.io/hespi/contributing.html>`_.

 Usage